SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 - 200 OK: image found
 - 404 Not Found: image not found

+### POST /system/images
+Upload a container image to the server to load it into the system.

+Request headers:
+- application/x-tar

+Request body:
+- container image as binary data

+Response headers:
+- Location: url to the image

+Response codes:
+- 201 Created: image successfully uploaded
+- 400 Bad Request: given data invalid

 ### GET /system/images/{id}/export
 Download the serialized container image.